mrp758/Personal-Projects/Automatic dorking/README.md

 <strong>Disclaimer</strong>

 This tool is uses 4get API web, You can change the web API as you see fit.
-But if you want to keep using the current API please read the <a href="https://4get.ca/api.txt">Terms Of Service of 4get.ca web API</a>.
+If you want to keep using the current API please read the <a href="https://4get.ca/api.txt">Terms Of Service of 4get.ca web API</a> and also note that it requires a cookie to use to avoid bot abuse on the server.